Skip to Content

 Electric Mower (corded)

-The corded mower is a great solution for those with small level yards.
-The great thing about the electric mower is the ease of use.
+The corded mower is a great solution for those with small-level yards.
+The great thing about the electric mower is its ease of use.
 No gas or oil to check.
-It is literately plug in the long power cable and mow.
-Other advantages include easy to push, store clean, and requiring little maintenance.
+It is literately plugged into the long power cable and mow.
+Other advantages include being easy to push, store clean, and requiring little maintenance.

 Battery Powered (cordless)

 The natural progression of the corded mower is the cordless or battery-powered mower, and it is a great success.
-There is lots to love about the battery-powered mower, including ease of use, no maintenance, no gas, oil, etc., to store.
+There is a lot to love about the battery-powered mower, including ease of use, no maintenance, no gas, oil, etc., to store.

 One season on, he loves it.

-Battery-powered mowers are great for small to medium size lawns, but various size batteries and additional batteries are available, quick to swap out, and interchangeable with other home power tools.
+Battery-powered mowers are great for small to medium size lawns; various-size batteries and additional batteries are available, quick to swap out, and interchangeable with other home power tools.

-Ideal for – small to medium yards, elderly users.
+Ideal for – small to medium yards and elderly users.

 The downside – Not much.
 Batteries are the latest tech lithium-ion.
 They won’t last forever and are expensive to replace.